DEFRA/fcp-mpdp-journey-test-suite/README.md

 They can be run from npm using the `npm run test:browserstack` (for running via portal) and `npm run test:github:browserstack` (from GitHub runner).
 See the CDP Documentation for more details.

+BrowserStack support for Playwright page assertions such as `toHaveUrl` and `toHaveTitle` is currently inconsistent.
+As a workaround, these assertions have been replaced with alternative matchers.

 ### Environment Variables

 Before running BrowserStack tests, you need to set up the following environment variables: